5 Mistakes to Avoid When Purchasing a Property in Thailand

 - Their prices tend to be fixed and nonnegotiable.

-- There is generally less flexibility.
+- There is generally less flexibility when it comes to design, layout and customizations.

-What are the pros and cons of choosing a new, smaller development company?
+Pros and cons of choosing a new, smaller development company?

 - More appealing prices.